PinMy

 What does PinMy cost?

 PinMy Free is free forever — no credit card required, no trial expiry.
-It includes up to 6 files, 12 MB total storage, voice notes up to 30 seconds, and full collaboration with teammates and guests.
-Premium is €8.99 per month (or two months free on the annual plan) and adds video upload and annotation, 3 GB storage, files up to 300 MB, OCR, and 180 seconds of voice.
+It includes up to 6 files, 12 MB total storage (62 MB once you finish onboarding), voice notes up to 30 seconds, and full collaboration with teammates and guests.
+Premium is €8.99 per month excluding VAT (or two months free on the annual plan) and adds video upload and annotation, 3 GB storage, files up to 300 MB, OCR, and 180 seconds of voice.
+Local tax is added at checkout, so the amount actually charged depends on your country — in some it comes to around €10.99 a month.
 Teams pricing is custom — built around the number of seats, storage, integrations, and security needs of your organisation.

 Which devices does PinMy run on?